DocKDE/pdbman/README.md

 ## Known Issues

-If the number of residues is over 9999, automatically created PDB files will usually wrap around and start counting at 1 again. `pdbman` can read these but uses an internal numbering scheme that keeps on counting after 9999.
+If the number of residues is over 9999 or the number of atoms is over 99999, automatically created PDB files will usually wrap around and start counting at 1 again. `pdbman` can read these but uses an internal numbering scheme that keeps on counting after reaching the limit.

+This discrepancy exists because the number of digits for atom and residues IDs is limited by the file format but these are used by `pdbman` to distiguish between unique atoms and residues.

-This does **not** affect the printing of the file but has an effect on the querying and analysis functions as the residues will be displayed with their internal numbering, not with what is present in the input or output files.
+This does **not** affect the reading or printing of the file but has an effect on the querying and analysis functions as the residues will be displayed with their internal numbering, not with what is present in the input or output files.

 ## Contributor